hazeycode/brucelib/modules/platform/README.md

 }

 fn frame_end() void {
-    // schedule work ahead of the next frame
+    // use this to preemptively schedule gpu work ahead of the next frame }
-    // and do any nessesary synchronisation
-}

 fn audio_playback(_: platform.AudioPlaybackStream) !u32 {